heofthetea/rusty-dfa/README.md

 This shall serve as a list of things I think I could do but don't want to now (because I'm already thinking too much and make slow progress (usual me problem)):

 - [ ] Make transition relation a `Vec<(Set<state, symbol>, Vec<state>)>` for O(len) iterations & better lookup
-- [ ] Re-introduce alphabet attribute to not have to decuct it at compile-time from the transitions
+- [ ] Re-introduce alphabet attribute to not have to deduct it at compile-time from the transitions -> saves one iteration over all transitions each time `successors_multiple` is called
 - [ ] When I'm in the mood for a headache: Get rid of BTreeSets and use vectors (or hash maps)